2mohitarora/cilium-mesh/post-mesh-connection-validation.md

 ```

 ### MCS-API Validator, Scearion 3 : CiliumNetworkPolicy and L7 Policy and CiliumClusterwideNetworkPolicy
+CiliumNetworkPolicy (CNP) is Cilium's custom resource for defining network security rules.
+It's more powerful than the standard Kubernetes NetworkPolicy because it operates at both L3/L4 (IP/port) and L7 (HTTP, gRPC, Kafka, DNS).

 CiliumNetworkPolicy (CNP) and CiliumClusterwideNetworkPolicy (CCNP) are not automatically replicated across clusters in a Cilium Cluster Mesh.
 Cluster Mesh synchronizes identities, pods, and services to allow cross-cluster communication, security policies must be managed separately in each cluster

+With ClusterMesh — since you have cluster-1 and cluster-2 peered, CNPs can reference pods in remote clusters.
+The cluster.id ensures the identities are globally unique, so a policy in cluster-1 saying "allow from app: frontend" will match frontends in both clusters.

 ### Deny all remote cluster traffic (CiliumClusterwideNetworkPolicy)
 ```